RoelVoordendag/messaging_api/README.md

+## Introduction

+Small api for messaging_app to create a messaging app with a rust combined with a tauri FE.

 ## Todo:
 - [X] Create routes for sending messages
     - [X] Handling the saving of the new items inside it